Mathmode/server_tools/README.md

    ```
    conda install conda-forge::tensorflow==2.15
    ```
 Occasionally a package needed which is not available as a conda package but is available on PyPI and can be installed with pip.
-In these cases, it makes sense to try to use both conda and pip.
+In these cases, trying to use conda and pip makes sense.
    ```
     conda install pip
    ```